 (a) Any transaction at an occasional garage or yard sale, an estate sale, a gun, knife, gem or antique sale, a convention or an auction.

-(b) Any transaction entered into by a person while engaged in a business for which the person is licensed under Subsection (2) or (4) of this section or while engaged in the business of junk collector, junk dealer, auctioneer, or scrap processor as described in § 70.995(2)(x), Wisconsin Statute.
+(b) Any transaction entered into by a person while engaged in a business for which the person is licensed under Chapter 9.23 of the Municipal Code or while engaged in the business of junk collector, junk dealer, auctioneer, or scrap processor as described in § 70.995(2)(x), Wisconsin Statute.

 (c) Any transaction while operating as a charitable organization or conducting a sale the proceeds of which are donated to a charitable organization.

 (d) Any transaction between a buyer of a new article and the person who sold the article when new which involves any of the following:

 - The exchange of the article for a different, new article.

 (e) Any transaction as a purchaser of a secondhand article from a charitable

 organization if the secondhand article was a gift to the charitable organization.